melina-diaz/CS-145-Project/README.md

 Now reuslt should be in format 'test.csv'.

+## SIRModel.py
-The "SIRModel.py" is not a runable program, but there are functions in it which are our attempt on SIR model.
+- The "SIRModel.py" is not a runable program, but there are functions in it which are our attempt on SIR model.

-Unfortunately, we failed to implement SIR bcause we were not able to make good prediction on the missing data.
+- Unfortunately, we failed to implement SIR bcause we were not able to make good prediction on the missing data.

+## Visualizations to Evaluate Linear Regression Results.ipynb
+- This is an example of how we exaluate our results by print tables and graphs.

+## Run by localy downloaded Python
+- You can also run this program with the Python compiler in you computer.
+- But you have to make sure numpy and pandas package have been installed beforehand.